 There are paid public hotspot networks which can be used in place of a regular broadband connection.
 They can be reasonably good value (BT Wi-Fi starts from £15 per month for unlimited access on a 12-month contract) but keep in mind that you’re only getting a wireless internet connection with no control over the router, no other way to connect to the internet, and no guarantee of speed.

 Is Wi-Fi secure?

-There are issues you need to be aware of when using Wi-Fi, though it is fairly easy to provide a base level of security, which is all a typical home user should need.
+There are issues you need to be aware of when using Wi-Fi, though it is fairly easy to configure a router with a basic level of security, which is all a typical home user should need.

 Your home Wi-Fi network should always be password-protected, and you should set a unique password for the admin account which controls access to the router’s settings.

 Read our guide to securing Wi-Fi for more help.

 In general, wireless broadband is no more secure or insecure than any other type of internet connection.
 The threats you face will most likely be the same ones facing any other internet user, so you should take the usual precautions (such as using strong passwords, and never sending or storing sensitive data with sites and services which are not encrypted).